interactjs/interactjs.github.io/source/includes/_snap.md

 ```

 Use the `interact.createSnapGrid` method to create a target that snaps to a
 grid.
-The function takes an object describing a grid and returns a function
+The method takes an object describing a grid and returns a function
-that snaps to the corners of the grid.
-This returned function can be used as a
+that snaps to the corners of that grid.
-snap target.

 Range
 -----